6. Taxes

 There are two options for when the tax is due:

-• Realisationsprincippet (Eng: Realisation Principle): You pay tax when you realise a return, which means when you sell a Security or receive a dividend.
+- Realisationsprincippet (Eng: taxed when realized): You pay tax when you realize a return, which means when you sell a Security or receive a dividend.
 All Stocks and dividend-paying Funds (Mutual and Danish Investment Funds, not ETFs) are taxed using the "Realisationsprincippet".

-• Lagerprincippet (Eng: Inventory Principle): Tax is paid on investments annually, regardless of whether they are sold.
+- Lagerprincippet (Eng: Inventory-taxed): Tax is paid on investments annually, regardless of whether they are sold.
 At the end of each year, the increase or decrease in the value of investments is calculated.
 If the return is positive, tax is paid.
 If the return is negative, a deduction is received which can be offset against any profit next year.
 All ETFs, accumulating Funds, Bond-based Funds or assets on an Aktiesparekonto are taxed following the "Lagerprincippet".

 Deducting Losses